Announcement: PhysicsX Live Talk

 | 18:20 - 18:25 | English | Closing Lightning Talk | 5 min |

-| 18:25 - | - | Networking Session (on-site attendees only / speakers will not attend) | - |
+| 18:25 - | - | Networking Session (On-site only; a PhysicsX data scientist will be joining to meet attendees) | - |

 Opening Remarks